Margaret Brennan: Bloomberg Television

-At Bloomberg, she anchored InBusiness with Margaret Brennan, a weekday program broadcast live from the New York Stock Exchange that covered the top political, economic and global financial news impacting the marketplace.
+At Bloomberg, she anchored InBusiness with Margaret Brennan, a weekday program broadcast live from the New York Stock Exchange that covered the top political, economic, and global financial news impacting the marketplace.
 During her tenure, she broadcast live from Riyadh, Dubai, Cairo, London, Dublin, Abu Dhabi, and Davos.
 Brennan covered top breaking news stories involving the European debt crisis, the largest insider trading case in U.S. history, and the BP oil spill.
 She anchored live from Tahrir Square as Hosni Mubarak stepped down after 30 years in power.

 Additionally, Brennan has interviewed the International Monetary Fund's Christine Lagarde, investor George Soros, and former British Prime Minister Tony Blair as well as Ireland's Prime Minister and Dubai's ruler during their respective debt crises.

 She also helped to anchor coverage of Bloomberg's 2012 Republican presidential candidate debates.

 Brennan left Bloomberg in 2012; on April 27, 2012, she hosted her last show of InBusiness.
-No reason was given for her departure other than the chance to pursue new opportunities.
+There was no reason for her departure other than the chance to pursue new opportunities.

 CBS News

 Brennan joined CBS News in July 2012 and has been based in Washington since that time.
 She reported on the White House throughout the Obama and Trump administrations for CBS programs and is a substitute anchor on CBS This Morning and the CBS Evening News.
 Brennan was also part of the CBS News team honored with a 2012-2013 Alfred I. Dupont-Columbia Award for coverage of the Newtown tragedy.

 Brennan's reporting has taken her to Tehran, Baghdad, Kabul, Beijing, and Havana.
 She has covered diplomatic negotiations, including the nuclear deal with Iran, the chemical weapons deal in Syria, and the reopening of relations with Cuba.
 She conducted the first US interview with South Korean President Park Geun-Hye, covering the president's hardline policy against North Korea.

 The interview made headlines in Pyongyang and Seoul, where Brennan's etiquette was the topic of a morning show.

 She was also among the first reporters to interview Hillary Clinton about the fatal attack on the US mission in Benghazi, Libya.

 At a press conference on September 9, 2013, she asked Secretary of State John Kerry about any possibility for the Syrian government to avoid a U.S. strike.
 Kerry's answer, that Assad could "turn over every single bit of his chemical weapons to the international community in the next week" (although later his answer was retracted as "a rhetorical argument about the impossibility and unlikelihood of Assad turning over chemical weapons he has denied using" by a State Department spokesperson), led Russia's foreign minister Sergey V. Lavrov to propose this as a solution to the crisis.

 On February 22, 2018, she was named the 10th moderator of Face the Nation, the CBS Sunday morning political interview program, becoming the second woman to moderate the program.
+On October 1, 2024, she was one of the moderators of CBS' 2024 United States vice presidential debate.